CatalinTrand/react-bootstrap-table/README.md

 ## Installation

-In the project directory, run:
+In your project directory, run:

 `npm install react-bootstrap-table`